mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/storing.md

       while (simpleStorage.quotaUsage > 1)
         simpleStorage.storage.array.pop();
     });

+Because we use a notification to alert the user, we need to import the `notifications` module:

+    const notifications = require("notifications");

 (It should be obvious that this is an incredibly unhelpful way to deal with the problem.
 A real add-on should give the user a chance to choose which data to